Photo courtesy of feinphoto.com

 - Can we bring product prototypes for the competition?

 Please check with the Center for Entrepreneurship before bringing in a prototype.

 - Is a computer provided for the competition or do we bring our own?

 A PC will be provided with a USB connection.

 - What can I do with my prize money?

-Winning teams are free to use the prize money in any way that they wish, whether or not they choose to start their new business.
-However, teams are encouraged to use prize monies awarded toward the further development of their business concept or plans, or the creation of a business venture.
+Teams are encouraged to use prize monies awarded toward the further development of their business concept or plans, or the creation of a business venture.

-If you are currently receiving financial aid please contact our offices at email@example.com.
+If you are currently receiving financial aid please contact our offices at

 - Will my entry remain confidential?

 No. Non-disclosure agreements will not be signed in this competition.